scottaroberts/DBO/dbo_simplification_spec_mvp_v_2.md

 - [ ] Keep VWAP/VWMA plots; remove unused plot config inputs.
 - [ ] Preserve Early‑Exit strictness & proxy exit JSON paths.

+## 12) Stuff to come back to
+1) oppTPOverrideActive, given the hardcoding of options we no longer should need this override.